Process Monitoring

 // Monitor these directories

-'monitorDir' => array_merge([ // The directories whose files need to be monitored
+'monitorDir' => array_merge([ // Which directories' files need to be monitored

 app_path(),